Musical Artist, Producer, Record Label, Arranger, Composer, Recording Studio, Jazz Historian

 1990-Japan Tour With Youssou N'Dour

-For the great Hanshin Earthquake in Kobe Japan, in October 1995, Oscar, Kenny & Kengi Produced The World Music Festival at the renowned World Memorial Hall, at Port Island Kobe, Japan.
-The success of the concert helped to replace musical instruments for thousands of young children.
+The CD was a memorial for the thousands of lives lost in Earthquake in Kobe Japan 1995.
+In October 1995 Oscar, Kenny & Kengi Produced The World Music Festival at the renowned World Memorial Hall, Port Island Kobe Japan.

 CNN, Billboard & Variety Pro calmed this recording and concert as the most significant musical event of 1995.

-1996 Composed music for Michael Fazwa Controversial Film "StoryBook Red" Fox TV Show New York Undercover,
+1996 Composed music for Michael Fazwa Film "StoryBook Red" Fox TV Show New York Undercover,

 1999 Composed & Produced Artist/Vocalist"Nora Of World Famed Salsa Band Orquesta De Le Luz"